Free demo

 Feed your mind with fascinating facts about the science and technology behind Next11 tracking.

-Twenty-gram sensors track up to 25 players and the ball live during practice sessions and matches.
+Twenty-gram sensors track up to 25 players live during practice sessions and matches.
 Data is transmitted to the Edge device at the sideline, which crunches the numbers and sends the results to the coach's tablet, revealing exactly how each player is performing at any given moment.
 After the session, all tracked actions are auto-extracted and pushed to both the coach's app and the players’-profiles in their app.

 Bluetooth.